Training and Development

 - University-wide workshops, seminars and presentations; and

-- Payment of tuition through Tuition Assistance or Presidential Scholar programs.
+- Payment of tuition through Tuition Assistance.

 Any participant requesting accommodation should contact Human Resources, Training at least five business days before the scheduled event.